 We don’t yet know what that statement means for ray tracing in games, but if the hardware acceleration has been implemented, we’d be surprised if Intel didn’t also bring that to gamers.

 Drivers and software

-Both Nvidia and AMD have their respective driver software suites which do more than just help the GPU communicate properly with the system at a large.
+Both Nvidia and AMD have their respective driver software suites that do more than just help the GPU communicate properly with the system at a large.
 Features like image sharpening, Reshade filters, game recording, lower latency inputs, and dynamic resolution adjustment, have all improved the offerings of the major GPU manufacturers.
 Intel will want to do something similar when it launches its Xe graphics cards and has already begun to lay the groundwork.

 In March 2019, Intel debuted its Graphics Command Center.
 It only works with Intel’s onboard graphics solutions at this time, but includes options for launching games, game optimization, and the chance to tweak global GPU options across all applications.
-It’s pretty barebones for now and offers basic functionality for onboard Intel GPU users, but the foundations have been laid for a more comprehensive Intel GPU software suite when Xe does debut in the future.

 Alongside hardware development, Intel is reportedly putting a lot of time and energy into its driver development, with some reports suggesting that they need heavy optimization before they see the light of day.

 AMD alumni are helping to make it